Bafy78/dithering-in-octahedral/project_plan.md

 ## Assumptions to Verify

-Before commencing the experimental phase, we must validate the mathematical premises via Python simulation (using SymPy/NumPy).
-If these assumptions fail, the proposed Jacobian weighting strategy must be adjusted, for example from an Area-based metric (Determinant) to an Angular-based metric (Singular Values).
+Before commencing the experimental phase, we must validate the mathematical premises via Python simulation.
+Some assumptions could also be validated after getting the results, as they would only impact the usefulness of the technique.
+We might get good results but realize that it's completely useless.
 The assumptions are described in `Assumptions.md`